 The bank’s functions can be grouped under products and services.
 They are discussed briefly below:

-- Buyer’s credit – it is a credit facility programme that encourages Indian exporters to explore new regions across the globe.
+- Buyer’s credit – it is a credit facility program that encourages Indian exporters to explore new regions across the globe.
 It also facilitates exports for SMEs by offering credit to overseas buyers to import goods from India.

-- Corporate banking – it offers a variety of financing programmes to augment the export-competitiveness of Indian companies.
+- Corporate banking – it offers a variety of financing programs to augment the export-competitiveness of Indian companies.

 - Lines of credit – it offers extended a line of credit to Indian exporters to help them expand to new geographies and uses a line of credit as an effective market-entry tool.

 - Overseas investment finance – it offers term loans to Indian companies for equity investments in their overseas joint ventures or wholly-owned subsidiaries.

 - Project exports – encourages project exports from India and helps Indian companies secure contracts abroad.

-- Marketing advisory services – help Indian exporters in their globalisation ventures by assisting in locating overseas distributors/partners, etc. Also, assists in identifying opportunities abroad for setting up plants projects or acquiring companies.
+- Marketing advisory services – help Indian exporters in their globalization ventures by assisting in locating overseas distributors/partners, etc. Also, assists in identifying opportunities abroad for setting up plant projects or acquiring companies.

 - Research and analysis – conducts research in the field of international economics, trade and investment, country profiles to identify risks, etc.